frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 **tapping**

-- When entered, any suspended mod-tap keys are unsuspended and their *tap codes* are registered.
-Subsequent keys are then processed as normal &ndash; key presses cause a register event, key releases cause an unregister event.
-If any of these keys are mod-taps, its *tap code* is registered/unregistered.
+- When this state is entered, any suspended mod-tap keys are unsuspended and their *tap codes* are registered.
+Any keys pressed while in this mode are processed as normal &ndash; key presses cause a register event, key releases cause an unregister event.
+If any of these keys is a mod-tap, its *tap code* is registered/unregistered.

 **holding**

-- When entered, any suspended mod-tap keys are unsuspended and their *hold codes* are registered.
-Any subsequent keys are then processed as normal &ndash; key presses cause a register event, key releases cause an unregister event.
-If any of these keys are mod-taps, its *tap code* is registered/unregistered unless it's a release event of a held mod-tap key, in which case its *hold code* is unregistered.
+- When this state is entered, any suspended mod-tap keys are unsuspended and their *hold codes* are registered.
+Any keys pressed while in this mode are processed as normal &ndash; key presses cause a register event, key releases cause an unregister event.
+If any of these keys is a mod-tap, its *tap code* is registered/unregistered **unless** it's a release event of a held mod-tap key, in which case its *hold code* is unregistered.

 The rules to change modes are as follows.
-The mode only changes between *deciding* and *tapping* or *deciding* and *holding*, never directly from *tapping* to *holding* or vice versa.
 Starting from *deciding*:

 1. Start *tapping* when:
     - A non-MT key is pressed, or
-    - An MT key is released; or
+    - An MT key is released
 2. Start *holding* when one or more MT keys are suspended and TT has elapsed since the first was pressed.

 To go back to *deciding*, the rules are:

 1. Stop *tapping* when TT has elapsed since the last key press or release.
 (Ideally, this rule would be to stop *tapping* when there are no keys currently pressed and TT has elapsed since the last key release.
-However this probably can't be implemented.)
+However I'm not sure if this can be implemented.)
 2. Stop *holding* when the last held MT key is released.

-## Resulting behavior

-The result of the above is that the mod-tap behavior is very oriented towards generating the tap codes.
-So in normal typing, even I wouldn't accidentally register modifiers.
-To do so is a more deliberate action that requires:

-1. Waiting a short time after pressing any key before pressing a mod-tap key
-2. Waiting a short time after pressing a mod-tap key or keys before pressing another key

-The "short time" here is of course the tapping term, or 200 ms &ndash; more a slight pause than a wait.
-For some people, this might slow things down for regular typing (using shift), but I'm thinking probably not any more than say auto-shift.

 ## Scenarios (textual)

 Below are a number of scenarios illustrating the behavior.
-See further below for a graphical version.
+See  [below](#scenarios-graphical) for a friendlier graphical version.

 The notation is as follows: `A.` means the A key is pressed, `A^` means the A key is released, `||` means the end of tapping term, `(x.)` means `register_code(KC_X)`, `(x^) `means `unregister_code(KC_X)`.
 O is Shift mod-tap, N is Ctrl mod-tap, J is not a mod-tap. `->` indicates the characters that will be seen on screen.